European-Unified-ID/EUID-docs/api/v2/endpoints/post-token-generate.md

 #### Optout

-Here is an example response when the the user has opted out.
+Here is an example response when the user has opted out.

 ```json
 {